ministryofjustice/community-proxy/README.md

 # Trusted Certificates

-The docker images is built to contain a trust store that is populated with the certificates which will be trusted by the proxy.
-At present this contains the current X.509 certificates for two environments.
+The docker images is built to contain a trust store that is populated with the certificates which will be trusted by the proxy for forward HTTPS connections.
+At present this contains the current X.509 certificates for two planned environments T2 and PRODUCTION.

-When these certificates change the keystore will need to be updated with the new host, intermediate or CA root certificates as appropriate.
+When these certificates change the keystore will need to be updated either with the new host, intermediate or CA root certificates as advised by Tolomy.

-There is a script in the ${project-root}/keystores directory for recreating this keystore The docker build process will ensure it is included in the image produced.
+There is a script in the ${project-root}/keystores directory for recreating this keystore and the Dockerfile will ensure it is included in the image.

 # The Commmunity API

-The Community API is deployed by Tolomy and resides in a private Uk Cloud network and infrastructure.
+The Community API is deployed by Tolomy and resides in a private UK Cloud network and infrastructure.

-The following URLs are provided :
+The following URLs have been provided to us, accessible only from these source IPs / hosts :

 `From t2pml0007 (stage env) : $ curl -v -k https://oasys400.noms.gsi.gov.uk/api/health`